APPLICATIONS AND USE CASES OF BLOCKCHAIN

 This leads to your information being stored on the centralized databases of all of these companies.
 This means a ‘profile’ of your exists on multiple databases.
 Whenever any information changes, you need to update all your profiles otherwise the information stored becomes redundant.

-This presents a huge problem which increases the costs for business as well as dissatisfaction for users.
+This presents a huge problem that increases the costs for businesses as well as dissatisfaction for users.

 The solution?
 Blockchain!